sandstrand/gkwiki/README.md

 # gkwiki

 This is clone of the guldkortet app specification wiki.
-See wiki above.
+See wiki: https://github.com/sandstrand/gkwiki/wiki.